GPS over Fibre

 - An optical transmit (TX) module

-- A length of single-mode optical fibre cable
+- A length of single-mode optical fiber cable

 - An optical receive (RX) module

-The transmit module converts RF signals from the outdoor antenna into light pulses and transmits them down the optical fibre link.
+The transmit module converts RF signals from the outdoor antenna into light pulses and transmits them down the optical fiber link.

 The receiver at the far end converts the light pulses back into RF signals and passes them to the GPS equipment (repeater | receiver | timing module).